epwalsh/batched-fn/README.md

 </p>
 <br/>

-`batched-fn` provides a macro that can be used to easily wrap a function that runs on batches of inputs in such a way that it can be called with a single input, yet where that single input is run as part of a batch of other inputs behind the scenes.
+Deep learning models are usually implemented to make efficient use of a GPU by batching inputs together in "mini-batches".
+However, applications serving these models often receive requests one-by-one.
+So using a conventional single or multi-threaded server approach will under-utilize the GPU and lead to latency that increases linearly with the volume of requests.

-This is useful when you have a high throughput application where processing inputs in a batch is more efficient that processing inputs one-by-one.
-The trade-off  is a small delay incurred while waiting for a batch to be filled, though this can be tuned with the `delay` and `max_batch_size` parameters.
+`batched-fn` is middleware for deep learning services that queues individual requests and provides them as a batch to your model.
+It can be added to any application with minimal refactoring simply by inserting the `batched_fn!` macro into the function that runs requests through the model.
+The trade-off is a small delay incurred while waiting for a batch to be filled, though this can be [tuned](#tuning-max-batch-size-and-delay) with the `delay` and `max_batch_size` [config parameters](https://docs.rs/batched-fn/*/batched_fn/macro.batched_fn.html#config).

-A typical use-case is when you have a GPU-backed deep learning model deployed on a webserver that provides a prediction for each input that comes in through an HTTP request.

-Even though inputs come individually - and outputs need to be served back individually - it is usually more efficient to process a group of inputs together in order to fully utilize the GPU.
+## Features

+- 🚀 Easy to use: drop the `batched_fn!` macro into existing code.
+- 🔥 Lightweight and fast: queue system implemented on top of the blazingly fast [flume crate](https://github.com/zesterer/flume).
+- 🙌 Easy to tune: simply adjust `delay` and `max_batch_size`.
+- 🛑 [Back-pressure](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7) mechanism included: just set the `channel_cap` [config parameter](https://docs.rs/batched-fn/*/batched_fn/macro.batched_fn.html#config).

+## Examples

-In this case the model API might look like this:
+Suppose you have a model API that look like this:

 ```rust
 // `Batch` could be anything that implements the `batched_fn::Batch` trait.